stefandmn/weather.clue/README.md

-# Clue Weather for MCPi/Kodi
+# Clue Weather for MCPi and/or Kodi

 **Clue Weather** package is designed to become main weather plugin for MCPi and an alternative weather add-on for Kodi.
 The default content provider is Wunderground and might be plugged other sources using plugin object model.